-Bernard L. Han, 49.
+Bernard L. Han, 50.
 Mr. Han has served as a Director of the Company since March 2012.
 Since April 2009, Mr. Han has served as the Chief Operating Officer of DISH Network Corporation ("DISH Network") and is in charge of all operations, information technology, and retention marketing functions for DISH Network.
 In addition, he oversees all direct and indirect sales and distribution for that company.
 Mr. Han served as DISH Network's Executive Vice President and Chief Financial Officer from September 2006 until April 2009 and as Chief Information Officer from 2006 to 2007.
 Mr. Han also served as EchoStar Corporation's ("EchoStar") Executive Vice President and Chief Financial Officer from January 2008 to June 2010 pursuant to a management services agreement between DISH Network and EchoStar.
 From October 2002 to May 2005, Mr. Han served as Executive Vice President and Chief Financial Officer of Northwest Airlines, Inc. ("Northwest").
-Mr. Han was the Executive Vice President and Chief Financial Officer of America West Airlines ("America West") in 2002 before transitioning to

-Northwest in that same year.
+Mr. Han was the Executive Vice President and Chief Financial Officer of America West Airlines ("America West") in 2002 before transitioning to Northwest in that same year.
 While at America West, he worked in other senior level sales and marketing and financial planning positions within the company from 1996 through 2001.
 Prior to joining America West, Mr. Han worked in various director and financial manager positions at Northwest between 1991 and 1995.
+Mr. Han joined the board of directors of Frontier Airlines in March of 2014.